-Woman admits killing newborn son in Weston-super-Mare
+Woman admits killing baby thrown from balcony in Weston-super-Mare

 - Published

-A woman has admitted killing her newborn baby in Somerset.
+A woman has admitted killing her baby who she threw off a balcony.

+Sarah Jane Barron, 34, was charged with murder in October 2022, which she denied - but she admitted the lesser charge of infanticide at Bristol Crown Court on Tuesday.

 The boy, believed to be just hours old when he died, was found in a Weston-super-Mare garden on 12 December 2020.

-Sarah Jane Barron, 34, was charged with murder in October 2022, which she denied - but she admitted a lesser charge of infanticide at Bristol Crown Court on Tuesday.

-Judge Peter Blair KC adjourned sentence to 14 July to allow time for psychiatric reports to be prepared.
+Barron's sentence was adjourned to 14 July so psychiatric reports could be prepared.

+The court was told Barron "caused the death of your child under 12 months by wilful act by throwing them over a balcony at the time you had not fully recovered from the effects of giving birth".

-Barron was granted bail until that date.
+Barron was granted bail until her sentencing.

 Follow BBC West onFacebook, Twitter andInstagram.
 Send your story ideas to: bristol@bbc.co.uk